When working with Python for AI software, you'll often encounter pip

 -i

-and the mirror address after the command, for example, using the Tsinghua University source:Downloads will be much faster.pip install numpy -i https://pypi.tuna.tsinghua.edu.cn/simple
+and the mirror address after the command.
+For example, using the Tsinghua University mirror:This will download much faster.pip install numpy -i https://pypi.tuna.tsinghua.edu.cn/simple

 - Add